neondatabase/website/content/docs/guides/vercel.md

    - The integration sets Vercel preview environment variables to connect the preview deployment to the new branch.
      ![Vercel preview settings](/docs/guides/vercel_preview_settings.png)

+## Manage branches created by the Vercel integration

+The Neon Vercel Integration creates a branch for each preview deployment, but it does not remove those branches automatically.
+To avoid using up your storage allowances or hitting branch limits, you should remove old or obsolete branches regularly.

+To remove branches created by the integration:

+1. In the Neon Console, select your project.
+2. Select the **Integrations** page.
+3. Find the Vercel integration under the **Manage** heading, and click **Manage**.
+4. In the **Vercel integration** drawer, select the **Branches** tab.
+5. Remove individual preview branches by clicking on the delete icon, or select **Delete all** to remove all preview branches.

+You can also remove branches from your Neon project using the Console, CLI, or API.
+See [Delete a branch](/docs/manage/branches#delete-a-branch).

 <Admonition type="note">
-The Neon Free Tier lets you create up to 10 branches.
 The latest version of the Neon integration displays a message on the **Deployment Details** page in Vercel under **Running checks** if you exceed the branch limit for your Neon project.
-To avoid running out of branches for new preview deployments or using up your storage allowances, remove old branches regularly.
-See [Delete a branch](/docs/manage/branches#delete-a-branch) for instructions.
 </Admonition>

+## Manage integration settings

+You can manage Vercel environment variables and the default database and role used by the integration from the Neon Console.

-## Manage Vercel environment variables
+### Configure environment variables

 The Neon Vercel Integration initially sets the `DATABASE_URL` and `DATABASE_URL_UNPOOLED` environment variables for your Vercel **Production** and **Development** environments.
 These variables are set to a pooled and direct Neon database connection string, respectively (see [Connection pooling](/docs/connect/connection-pooling) for more information).
 When you create a preview deployment, the integration also sets these variables for your Vercel **Preview** environment.
-If you want to use different Postgres environment variables, the Neon Vercel Integration also supports these variables for defining your database connection:
+If you want to use different Postgres environment variables, the integration also supports these variables for defining your database connection:

 - `PGHOST` (set to a pooled Neon database connection string)
 - `PGHOST_UNPOOLED` (set to a direct Neon database connection string)